buddha-nyl/hnl-ws-spring-jpa-hibernate/README.txt

-Sample Web Service with Spring3.1, Apache CXF, JPA, Hibernate4.1
+Sample Web Service and RESTful sample with Spring3.1, Apache CXF, JPA, Hibernate4.1
 ----------------------------------------
 1. Install Maven and Java
 2. On the Root Directory run  "mvn clean install"